 The LM public website is routinely updated to allow the public and stakeholders to access the most current site information.
-LM also monitors the above mentioned public websites (water well drilling and extraction, oil well drilling, wastewater injection, and seismic activity) to assess for any potential impacts these activities may have at the site.
+LM also monitors the above-mentioned public websites (water well drilling and extraction, oil and natural gas well drilling, saltwater or wastewater injection, and seismic activity) to assess any potential impacts these activities may have at the site.
 The hydraulic fracturing process used to stimulate oil and gas production uses millions of gallons of water for each well, much of which flows back during production as produced water.
-The produced water (a combination of fracturing water and formation water) is brine and is typically disposed of as wastewater in injection wells.
-The two injection wells in Section 33 (API numbers 30-015-26084 and 30-015-31744) that were abandoned in February 2018 were used to dispose of wastewater from 2001 through 2013.
+The produced water (a combination of fracturing water and formation water) is brine and is typically disposed of as saltwater or wastewater in injection wells.
+The two injection wells in Section 33 (API numbers 30-015-26084 and 30-015-31744) that were abandoned in February 2018 were used to dispose of saltwater/wastewater from 2001 through 2013.
 These wells injected wastewater at depths ranging from 8000 to 14,500 ft.
-It has been documented that wastewater injection wells caused earthquakes as great as magnitude 4.5 (damaging surface structures) in Oklahoma before regulations were in place to limit injection rates and pressures.
-LM will continue to monitor these activities for any impacts to the site.
+It has been documented that injection wells caused earthquakes as great as magnitude 4.5 (damaging some surface structures) in Oklahoma before regulations were enacted to limit injection rates and pressures.
+In recent years, the number of seismic events in southeast New Mexico and west Texas has increased.
+This increase, which started in 2019, has been attributed to increased oil and gas drilling and disposal of wastewater through injection wells within the Delaware Basin (NMBGMR 2021).
+LM will continue to monitor these activities for any potential impacts to the site.